Budget carrier easyJet wins London to Moscow route

 “We believe that our flights will be popular with both business and leisure travellers alike,” easyJet Chief Executive Carolyn McCall said.

-The company, which will start flying two services a day on the route from Spring 2013, said it planned to sell tickets from 125 pounds for a return flight.
-(Reporting by Sarah Young; editing by Keiron Henderson)
+The company, which will start flying two services a day on the route from Spring 2013, said it planned to sell tickets from 125 pounds ($200) for a return flight.